Sefford/kor/README.md

 retrieve the data
 * **retrieveFromCache:** As stated this is the stage for actually getting the information from the cache.

+Finally, the `UpdateableDelegate` adds a **keepLooping()** method to check the execution of a `NetworkDelegate` flow.
+Remember that while a `UpdateableDelegate` can keep periodically running, this is battery and network-costly and many of these kind of delegates might end up starving the `Executor`.

-### Strategies
+### Interactors

-A `Strategy` backbone responsibility is to notify when the `Request` has completed sucessfully or not.
-An implementation of a Strategy will delegate on a `Request` to do all the work, and will simply execute the request steps in a certain order.
+An `Interactor` backbone responsibility is to notify when the `Delegate` has completed sucessfully or not.
+An implementation of an `Interactor` will delegate to a `Delegate` _(d'oh)_ to do all the work, and will simply execute the request steps in a certain order.

-The module kor-retrofit implements several default strategies for most general cases:
+Each of the `Interactors` work typically with a specified kind of `Delegate`.

-* **CacheExecutionStrategy:** Retrieves the information form the persistence system.
+* **CacheInteractor:** Retrieves the information form the persistence system.
 If the content is no longer valid it does not notify of anything to reduce the noise during the execution.
-* **StandardNetworkStrategy:** Retrieves the information from network, postprocesses it, saves it into the persistence and notifies it.
+* **StandardNetworkInteractor:** Retrieves the information from network, postprocesses it, saves it into the persistence and notifies it.
-* **FastSaveNetworkStrategy:** Retrieves the information from the network, postprocesses it, saves into a fast cache (typically memory), notifies to the result and then resumes the saving to the persistence.
+* **FastNetworkInteractor:** Retrieves the information from the network, postprocesses it, saves into a fast cache (typically memory), notifies to the result and then resumes the saving to the persistence.
+* **UpdateableInteractor:** Performs a loop over the `StandardNetworkInteractor` until the condition is fullfilled.
+On each of the loops notifies the result to the system.

 ### Notification System